xConde/Python_projects/README.md

 ## Dictionary_JSON
 #### Define.py : dictionary.json
-Loads a JSON to find a definition for a users word.
+Loads a JSON to act as a dictionary.
+The user may request a definition for a word against the dictionary.json.
 If the user slightly mistypes the word or is close it will try to identify the next best thing by using an imported library get_close_matches.